Wildflower-Condominium-Association/Wildflower-Governing-Documents/declaration (original, 1984).md

 - (c) <a id="8.2c"></a>Any Owner permitted by the Board of Directors to use a specific portion of the Common Elements for storage is responsible for the use of such portion in a safe and sanitary manner.

 8.3 <a id="8.3"></a>Schedule of Maintenance Responsibilities.
-Notwithstanding the general provisions for maintenance set forth above, specific maintenance responsibilities and the costs attributable thereto shall, to the extent set forth thereon, be determined pursuant to the Schedule of Maintenance Responsibilities attached as Exhibit C hereto.
+Notwithstanding the general provisions for maintenance set forth above, specific maintenance responsibilities and the costs attributable thereto shall, to the extent set forth thereon, be determined pursuant to the Schedule of Maintenance Responsibilities attached as Exhibit ["C"](#C) hereto.

 8.4 <a id="8.4"></a>Manner of Repair and Replacement.
 All repairs and replacements shall be substantially similar to the original construction and installation and shall be of first-class quality, but may be done with contemporary building materials and equipment.